LukeMathWalker/pavex/docs/getting_started/learning_paths.md

 # Learning Paths

 Each person has a different background and different goals.
-To accommodate this diversity, we provide multiple learning paths for Pavex, each tailored to a specific audience.
+To accommodate this diversity, this section provides multiple learning paths for Pavex, each tailored to a specific audience.

 ## I'm new to Rust